 Here are a few ways that I used the NCPB and my thoughts for each.

 I love reading from the NCPB.
 The overall size is excellent for holding and reading.
-The font doesn’t feel too small to my almost 50 year old eyes (I have to use my bifocals though).
+The font doesn’t feel too small to my almost 50-year-old eyes (I have to use my bifocals though).
 The layout is nothing short of beautiful.
 The verse numbers are so small that they didn’t distract me when reading.
 It’s almost like a reader’s edition.
 Reading is what I recommend the NCPB for the most.
-My only complaint with reading is the show-through.
+My only complaint with reading is show-through.
 It isn’t bad enough to keep me from reading it, but if I could change one thing I’d make the paper more opaque.

-I carried the NCPB around and it performed as nice as most of the Bibles I use of the go.
+I carried the NCPB around and it performed as nice as most of the Bibles I use on the go.
 Its size and shape is about the equivalent of carrying a Concord.
 Holding it in the car (usually when sitting in a parking lot) was easy to handle even with the floppy cover.
 It never felt too heavy to hold or carry.

 I was surprised at how easily I found the verse numbers, but I do have bright lighting above my pulpit so that helps.
 I usually prefer larger fonts for preaching but I didn’t feel a strong need for a larger font the few times I preached from it.